Contact the Durham County Department of Public Health,

 Phone: (919) 560-7837

-We provide nutrition education and services throug the following programs.
+We provide nutrition education and services throughout the Durham community through the following programs:

 | Elementary School